Covid-19 coronavirus lockdown: Uncertainty sweeps over housing market

 Construction and disputes

-Jonathan wood, a property specialist with Rainey Law, said the shutdown would also cast uncertainty on numerous building projects that had been planned to start about now.
+Jonathan Wood, a property specialist with Rainey Law, said the shutdown would also cast uncertainty on numerous building projects that had been planned to start about now.

 They would all be trying to work out how long the coronavirus crisis was going to last and whether they should delay or halt the projects.

-Maybe commercial disputes were also up in the air, especially those set to go to court trial.
+Commercial disputes may also be up in the air, especially those set to go to court trial.

 Lawyers were not certain whether trials would go ahead remotely during the lockdown or whether they would be postponed.

-Wood said the next available trial dates were often in 2021 or even 2022 so questions remained about whether or cases would be shunted back to a later date or if those case scheduled for during the lockdown would now be pushed out into the future.
+Wood said the next available trial dates were often in 2021 or even 2022 so questions remained about whether or not cases would be shunted back to a later date or if those case scheduled for during the lockdown would now be pushed out into the future.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website